How Senior Leaders Build Strategic Networks That Create Executive Opportunities

-Why top senior leaders don't rely on marketing—they rely on specific, scripted relationships.
+Why top senior leaders don't rely on marketing—they rely on scripted relationships that create career opportunities on demand.

 You are scrolling LinkedIn at 11:00 PM, crafting the perfect post about your top “leadership lessons.”